-Check out my new course: The 4-Hour Agency – How to start, grow, and scale a 6-figure agency.
+Before you continue, check out my new course: The 4-Hour Agency – How to start, grow, and scale a 6-figure agency.
 You’ll learn everything I did to launch my agency from scratch – without having to go through the hard way.

-On top of the startup costs, you were limited to physical and traditional media and therefore the headaches related to about fabricating something that resembled ROI for your clients.
+On top of the startup costs, you were limited to physical and traditional media and therefore the headaches related to fabricating something that resembled ROI for your clients.
 Being “in the red” for a very long while was inevitable.

 Times have changed.